docQodly/docs/docs/studio/pageLoaders/states.md

 </Column.List>

 :::tip
-All references to the state in the events are automatically updated post-renaming, preserving the webform’s functional integrity.
+All references to the state in the events are automatically updated post-renaming, preserving the Page’s functional integrity.
 :::